sabahuddin/Dzematapp/replit.md

 # Recent Updates (October 22, 2025)

 ## Bugfixes
-- **Financial Contributions**: Fixed member contribution creation - changed POST endpoint from requireAdmin to requireAuth with server-side guard preventing members from creating contributions for other users.
-Added PATCH endpoint for frontend compatibility.
+- **Financial Contributions**: Members can now only view their contributions (no create/edit/delete).
+Added PATCH endpoint for admin compatibility.
+Fixed frontend to hide "Dodaj Uplatu" button for non-admins.
 - **apiRequest Signature**: Corrected argument order in FinancesPage and PointSettingsPage to use (url, method, data) instead of (method, url, data).
 - **Phone Placeholder**: Updated to Swiss format (+41 7x xxx xx xx) in user profile modal.